 Staying home when expecting a parcel delivery is one way of package theft prevention.
 However, it seems that, with technology updates, people are becoming aware of more advanced precautionary measures.
-Installing a security camera or video doorbell proved to be a more effective way of detecting people stealing packages.
+Installing a full home security system or a simple security camera or video doorbell proved to be a more effective way of detecting people stealing packages.

 This way, victims can have visual proof of their robber, leaving them with better chances of retrieving their goods.
 Also, many use the video security system to monitor their front porch while waiting for the delivery man.